 For example, Idlewild Park is hosting Hallowboo every remaining weekend in October this year, which includes trick-or-treating in Storybook Forest, themed rides, and a number of family-friendly events; and The Pittsburgh Zoo is hosting ZooBoo the last two weekends of this month, including trick-or-treating throughout the park, a hay maze, and a costume parade.

 We urge you to consider these tips and stay safe this Halloween.
-And if, through the negligence or tricks of someone else, you or your children experience a personal injury, remember that there are legal options and we stand ready to offer help.
+And if, through the negligence or tricks of someone else, you or your children experience an injury, remember that there are legal options and our personal injury attorneys stand ready to offer help.